marksweiss/sofine/README.rst

 are, call them with standard syntax, and compose them with each other in any useful combination.

 How small?
-Let's look at a small but not trivial example that ships with ``sofine``, a plugin to call the Google Search API.
+Here is the Google Search API plugin that ships with ``sofine``.

-It starts with a module scope helper function that you would have to write in any one-off script to call the API.
+It starts with a helper function that you would have to write in any one-off script to call the API.

 ::